-Dr. Ingrid Tyler is a Medical Health Officer (MHO) and the Executive Medical Director for Population and Public Heath at Fraser Health Authority.
-She has also held roles as Medical Director for the Wellness Program, providing direction to the Healthy Communities and Healthy Schools Programs, as well as supports strategy and coordination for healthy living initiatives in mental wellness, physical activity, healthy eating and tobacco; and, Medical Director for the Communicable Disease and Harm Reduction Program in the early phases of the emergency opioid overdose response.
+Dr. Tyler has been an integral member of the Fraser Health family since 2016, initially joining as a Medical Health Officer.
+She has held roles as the Executive Medical Director for Public Health, Medical Director for the Wellness Promotion Program and Medical Director for the Communicable Disease and Harm Reduction Program in the early phases of the emergency opioid overdose response.

 Prior to Fraser Health she was at Public Health Ontario (PHO), in the Health Promotion, Chronic Disease and Injury Prevention.